rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 settings you used for running the Relate step and summarizes the results.
 See :doc:`../formats/report/relate` for more information.

+Relate: Troubleshooting
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you encounted problems during the Relate step, then the most likely cause is that the FASTA file or settings you used for the Relate step differ from those that you used during alignment.

+Relate troubleshooting: Insufficient reads in {file} ...
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+This error means that you provided a SAM/BAM/CRAM file containing fewer reads than the minimum number set by the option ``--min-reads`` (``-n``).
+There are two common causes of this error:

+- You ran ``seismic align`` and ``seismic relate`` separately (instead of with ``seismic wf``), and you used a larger value for ``--min-reads`` during the Relate step than the Align step.
+  To check if this happened, open your report files from Align and Relate and see if the field "Minimum number of reads in an alignment map" has a larger value in the Relate report.
+- You ran alignment outside of SEISMIC-RNA or obtained alignment map files from an external source, and some of the alignment maps have insufficient reads.

+The solution for the problem is to ensure that you run ``seismic relate`` with ``--min-reads`` set to the minimum number of reads you actually want during the Relate step.
+As long as you do so, you may ignore error messages about insufficient reads, since these messages just indicate that SEISMIC-RNA is skipping alignment maps with insufficient reads, which is exactly what you want to happen.

+Relate troubleshooting: Read {read} mapped with a quality score {score} ...
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+This error means that a read inside an alignment file aligned with a mapping quality lower than the minimum set by the option ``--min-mapq``.
+There are two common causes of this error:

+- You ran ``seismic align`` and ``seismic relate`` separately (instead of with ``seismic wf``), and you used a larger value for ``--min-mapq`` during the Relate step than the Align step.
+  To check if this happened, open your report files from Align and Relate and see if the field "Minimum mapping quality to use an aligned read" has a larger value in the Relate report.
+- You ran alignment outside of SEISMIC-RNA or obtained alignment map files from an external source, and some reads in the alignment maps have insufficient mapping quality.

+The solution for the problem is to ensure that you run ``seismic relate`` with ``--min-mapq`` set to the minimum mapping quality you actually want during the Relate step.
+As long as you do so, you may ignore error messages about insufficient quality, since these messages just indicate that SEISMIC-RNA is skipping reads with with insufficient mapping quality, which is exactly what you want to happen.

+Relate troubleshooting: Read {read} mapped to a reference named {name} ...
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+This error means that a read inside an alignment file aligned to a reference whose name does not match the name of the alignment file (minus the extension).
+For example, if your alignment map file ``azure.cram`` contains a read that aligned to a reference named ``cyan`` (instead of ``azure``), then you will get this error message.

+If you aligned the reads using ``seismic align`` or ``seismic wf``, then this error should never occur (unless you renamed or modified the output files).
+Otherwise, you can solve the problem by ensuring that

+- Each alignment map file contains reads that aligned to only one reference.
+- Each alignment map file is named (up to the file extension) the same as the one reference to which all of the reads aligned.

 .. _wf_mask:

 Mask: Define mutations and sections to filter reads and positions